 When we lose a tooth, be it by accident, disease, or extraction, we leave a hole in our jaws where the tooth root used to be.
 Over time that hole will collapse, and reshape the jaw and gum around it.
 Teeth on either side of the tooth can “tip” to fill the gap, which creates a host of new issues.

-Getting a dental implant helps maintain the volume and integrity of our jaw bones.
+Getting dental implants in Tijuana helps maintain the volume and integrity of our jaw bones.
 Without them, we can lose bone volume and seriously affect our ability to eat, chew, and speak.

 Secondly, there’s the restored functionality of having a tooth.
 When we lose a tooth, we start putting more strain on the opposite side of the mouth.
 This can put excess pressure on that side, which will eventually result in more problems.